browserengineering/book/book/accessibility.md

 integer because that tends to make text and layout look crisper, but this isn't required, and as pixel densities increase it becomes less and less important.
-For example, the Pixelbook Go I'm using to write this book, with a resolution of 166 pixels per inch has a ratio of 1.25.
+For example, the Pixelbook Go I'm using to write this book, with a resolution of 166 pixels per inch, has a ratio of 1.25.
 The choice of ratio for a given screen is somewhat arbitrary.

 Dark Mode